rafiabdul143/Image-weapon-Detection-System/README.md

 Generates alerts/notifications when a weapon or fire is detected.

-🧠 Algorithm – MobileNet
+🧠 Algorithm – NASA Net (Xception CNN)

-MobileNet is a CNN architecture optimized for mobile and embedded vision applications.
+NASA Net is built on the Xception architecture, a deep convolutional neural network optimized for high-accuracy image classification.

-Uses depthwise separable convolutions to reduce computation and model size.
+Uses depthwise separable convolutions to significantly reduce computation while improving accuracy.

-Provides a balance between speed and accuracy for detection tasks.
+Employs transfer learning from pretrained ImageNet weights, fine-tuned for weapon and fire detection datasets.

-Pretrained weights (on ImageNet) are fine-tuned for weapon and fire detection datasets.
+Suitable for real-time applications due to its balance of speed and performance.

 📊 Dataset